Sleep Out: Broadway Edition 2014

 For one night, Broadway's brightest stars will sit down with the kids who live at Covenant House, and the staff who care for them.
 We will talk and laugh and cry together, learning from and lifting up one another.
 At midnight, when the lights go out, the kids will go upstairs to warm beds in a safe house, and adults will take sleeping bags to pavement, demonstrating our willingness to walk in their shoes.

 Together, we can be the family and the love they have not known, giving of our hearts and comfort, for theirs.

 These young people deserve better than the roles in which they’ve been cast.
 Open doors to better lives for each of them.
-Sign up to Sleep Out today.
+Support a Star.